 We like to talk about what our plans are going to be for the garden for the rest of the season once we win our garden back from the weeds.
 It can be easy to feel like it’s easier to just give up and wait until next year to start again, but when you start thinking about it, you usually realize that you have a whole lot of growing season left!
 Once you get this fresh perspective, it really makes you realize how much good gardening you’d be missing out on this year if you gave up.
 Right now, in the middle of summer, we probably have three more rounds of planting for many things before we need to put the garden to bed for the winter.
 We’ve been working out there for months already though, so it’s easy to feel like we’re nearing the end of the season when we’re really not.

 If it all just seems like too much to keep up with, try giving yourself a little less to work with, even just temporarily.
 One option you can look into is building permanent raised gardens in your garden area.
+They can easily be made from scratch (like ours) or use one of these handy kits for a more polished look.
 This can give you a lot less soil surface area to weed pretty quickly.
 One other little trick is to make temporary faux raised garden borders for yourself to plant in for the rest of the season.
 Just plant your seeds in your little square and you’ll only have a very small section of soil to watch over and weed by hand.
 For all areas outside of your squares, it’s really easy to weed or claw those areas really quickly because you don’t need to look out for any delicate little plants out there.
 You don’t really have much less area to work with, but it feels much easier and quicker to deal with somehow.

 Have you ever had to rescue your overgrown garden?
 What tactics did you use to get the job done?